Hugomguima/Hugomguima/README.md

 A recent graduate of Computer Science at Faculty of Engineering of the University of Porto (FEUP).
 This repository mainly contains projects performed during my 5 years studying.

+My main areas of interest are Software Engineering (Back-End) and DevOps, but I am open to different IT areas.

 My preferred programing language is **Java** and I also have experience with:

 ![C](https://img.shields.io/badge/C-00599C?style=for-the-badge&logo=c&logoColor=white)